 Well, how dare you judge..!
-A new study is now suggesting that people who listened to the music in their teens and younger adult years were actually far happier in their childhood and have become better adjusted in today’s compared to any middle-aged or current college-age youth groups.
+A new study is now suggesting that people who listened to the music in their teens and younger adult years were actually far happier in their childhood!
+The study goes on to state that heavy metal loversd have become better adjusted in today’s society, compared to any middle-aged or current college-age comparison groups.

 The original aim was to place warning labels on all music that featured “negative acts”.
 A few pop acts were targeted however the majority of the music to fall victim to the labels was heavy metal bands from the 80s, in particular: Judas Priest, Mötley Crüe, Twisted Sister, W.A.S.P, Def Leppard, Black Sabbath, and Venom.

 Not all musicians and bands agreed with the PMRC.
 Dee Snider from Twisted Sister famously appeared before Congress in 1985 after accusing the PMRC of deliberately misinterpreting his band’s lyrics and waging a false war against the whole genre of metal music.

 Over three decades later, it as though Snider was right…

 So after thirty years later, what’s happened to these metal-head kids?

 The often assumption is that they’re drug addicts or in prison or even dead right?
 Wrong!
 A group of esteemed researchers at Humboldt State, Ohio State, UC Riverside, and UT Austin conducted a study that examined 1980s heavy metal groupies, musicians, and even the fans at middle age.